fer-nando-machado/dk-redux/README.md

 # dk-redux

-A reduxed-remixed-remake of Donkey Kong, the original arcade game from 1981, built with React, Redux Toolkit and SCSS.
+A reduxed-remixed-remake of Donkey Kong, the original arcade game from 1981, built with React and Redux Toolkit, written in TypeScript, styled with SCSS and compiled by Vite.

 ## Commands